Azure/AI-in-a-Box/ml-ops-in-a-box/README.md

 ## GitHub Actions replacements
 It's required to change the specifics of your environment in the GitHub Actions we are providing.
-Here is where you have to look to be replaced:
+Here is where you have to look to replace:

 - Update the main.parameters.json with all the specifics of your environment.
--